baguskto/watermark_generator/README.md

-# Watermark Generator
+# Marky - Watermark Generator

-Watermark Generator is a Flutter-based web application that allows users to upload an image and add a watermark to it.
-The watermarked image can then be downloaded for use.
-The watermark can be placed in multiple positions, following a diagonal orientation from the bottom-left to the top-right.
+Marky - Watermark Generator is a Flutter-based web application designed for easily applying watermarks to images.
+With options for customization and multiple image uploads, it's an all-in-one solution for branding and copyrighting your photos.

 ## Features

-- Upload images in various formats.
-- Apply watermarks in a diagonal orientation.
+- **Multiple Image Uploads**: Upload several images at once and apply watermarks to them in a batch.
-- Download the watermarked image.
-- Simple and intuitive UI.
+- **Diagonal Watermark Orientation**: Watermarks are strategically placed in a diagonal orientation from bottom-left to top-right for a stylish look.
+- **Customizable Watermark Density**: Use the slider to adjust the frequency/density of the watermark across the image.
+- **Customizable Watermark Opacity**: Determine the transparency of your watermark for optimal visibility.
+- **Dynamic Initial Watermark Text**: The watermark text field is pre-filled with a dynamic message based on the current date, but you're free to customize it to your needs.
+- **Download Options**: Download watermarked images individually or in bulk, offering flexibility for various use cases.
+- **Simple UI**: An intuitive user interface ensures that users, even without technical expertise, can easily watermark their images.

 ## Requirements